petaverse-cloud/pv-docs-site/docs/petority/troubleshooting/device-disconnect.md

 	Ensure that your Petority device is powered on and within range of your smartphone.
 Sometimes, a simple proximity issue can lead to disconnection.
 2. Enable Bluetooth and WiFi:

-	Open your smartphone's settings and ensure that both Bluetooth and WiFi are turned on.
+	Open your smartphone's settings and ensure that both **Bluetooth** and **WiFi** are **turned on**.
 These technologies are crucial for maintaining the connection between your device and the app.
 3. Update the App and [Firmware](/docs/petority/devices/upgrade-firmware):

-	Make sure you're using the latest version of the Petority app.
+	Make sure you're using the **latest** version of the Petority app.
 Similarly, check if there are any firmware updates available for your Petority device.
 Updating both can resolve compatibility issues.
 6. Restart the App and Device:

 	Close the Petority app and reopen it.